Ryazanskiy Horse Grenadiers

 The kettle-drum and trumpets were made of copper.
 The banners were of the colour of the squadron standards.
 The banner of the kettle-drum was embroidered and fringed in gold.

 Drums were made in copper, the regimental coat of arms engraved in the front, bordered in red and blue, blue and white cords.

-Regimental Standard: dark blue field fringed in gold; centre device consisting of a red and gold crown surmounting a gold shield bearing the regimental arms.
+Ordonnance Standard: blue field fringed in gold; centre device: a crown surmounting a gold shield bearing the regimental arms.

 Großer Generalstab, Kriegsgeschichtliche Abteilung II (Publisher).
 Die Kriege Friedrichs des Großen, Part 3: Der Siebenjährige Krieg 1756–1763.
 Vol. 4 Groß-Jägersdorf und Breslau, Berlin 1902

 - chapter A: Das Kaiserlich Russiche Heer, page 1-46

 - appendix: supplement 1, Das Kaiserlich Russiche Heer, page 3-18